Article updated: October 20, 2021

 Save a search

-Note: Before you begin, make sure there's at least one spot left in your organization's saved search allotment to save your search.
+Before you save your search, make sure there's at least one spot left in your organization's saved search allotment.
 To learn more, see Saved search limits in Insights.

 - Go to Insights, enter your search term in the search field, and then press ENTER.